woodmc10/rugby/journal.md

 1. Claude command line: reencode the image with ffmpeg
     - `ffmpeg -i input.mp4 -c:v libx264 -preset medium -crf 28 -bf 0 output.mp4`
     - This worked, but reencoding with the above settings increased the file size slightly.
 It will be important to pay attention to file size given the 100MB limit on Supervisely.

+### 3-6-2025
+I've labeled 8 full games with light and dark tackles.

+Next Steps:
+* Create a train/val split of the new larger dataset
+* Run the model with a small number of epochs (3) to get baseline stats
+* Evaluate possible hyperparameter changes and number of epochs for improved accuracy
+* Evaluate the code for video clipping
+    - I think it needs to be updated to clip variable lengths
+* Tag some "general action" labels to see if the model can pick tackles out from continuous play

+### 3-7-2025
+Train/val split created by setting the USD v Loyola game as the validation set.
+This game is from a different stream than the other games and should provide a challenge that is comparable to "production."

+Video clip length: I attempted to edit the code to handle video clips of various lengths.
+I discovered that padding would be required because the dataset batches require that all clips have the same shape (same number of frames).
+I thought about the situtation some more and realized that using this model for a full game would require feeding consistent length clips through the model and having them tagged as action/non-action and then classifying the action clips.
+In this situation, all clips would be of a consistent length.
+With this knowledge I decided to update the code to take the last X frames from the tagged regions instead of clipping the region into multiple sets of X frames.
+Most of the tackles I tagged started when contact was initiated and ended when the ball carrier went to ground.
+The key part of the tackle is the ball carrier going to ground, so taking the last X frames from every tag should provide a set of clips with a successful tackle in each clip.
+- The runtime was crasshing when using clip length of 80 frames, but succeeded with a clip length of 40 frames

+Basline stats: ~20% accuracy (all predictions for one class)

+Next Steps (week of 3/10)
+* Write code to save model weights so training doesn't have to happen every time the notebook runs
+* Inspect predictions (labels and viewing clips)
+* Inspect training
+    - How balanced are the labels?
+    - Is 40 frames enough?
+Are there clips with no tackle?
+* Evaluate possible hyperparameter changes and number of epochs for improved accuracy
+* Tag some "general action" labels to see if the model can pick tackles out from continuous play

+### 3-10-2025
+I had some trouble getting the model to save.
+I started with some code from Claude, but it didn't work.
+I wound up needing to save the model weights, recreate the model architecture in a new notebook and then load the saved weights.
+The model architecture still needs to be loaded with a frozen backbone to keep the model the same (and to avoid shape mismatch errors).